MichaCo/CacheManager/README.md

 The main goal of the CacheManager package is to make developer's life easier to handle even very complex caching scenarios.
 With CacheManager it is possible to implement multiple layers of caching, e.g. in-process caching in front of a distributed cache, in just a few lines of code.

 CacheManager is not just an interface to unify the programming model for various cache providers, which will make it very easy to change the caching strategy later on in a project.
-It also offers additional features, like cache synchronization, concurrent updates, events, performance counters...
+It also offers additional features, like cache synchronization, concurrent updates, serialization, events, performance counters...
 The developer can opt-in to those features only if needed.

 ## Build Status